MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/Database Fundamentals Subject Outline.md

 whether all group members receive the same mark for the assignment.
 If discrepancies in

-contribution are noted, individual marks will be scaled in accordance with the peer feedback.
+contribution are noted, individual marks will be scaled in accordance with the peer [[feedback]].

 Assignment marks (for each part) will be delivered within two weeks after the submission due.